Exactly What To Say (Summary And Review)

 Lesson #7: Share positive news more frequently over negative news.

+No one likes to hear negative news.
 People are naturally drawn to the positive, and it’s a great idea to start a conversation with positive news.
+By doing this, you’ll create a more uplifting atmosphere and increase your chances of influencing the person.

 Lesson #8: Prospects don’t want to be sold.